Dr. Kent Jackson, DVM, MPVM

 Dr. Dayna Mills, DVM

 Dr. Dayna Mills was born and raised in Temecula, CA. As a child she knew she wanted to help dogs and cats, so she attended veterinary school at the University of Illinois at Urbana-Champain and graduated in 2014.
-Before working at AMC she completed an internship at Sacramento Veterinary Referral Center.
+Before working at Animal Medical Center she completed an internship at Sacramento Veterinary Referral Center.
 Her special interests include internal medicine, toxicology and endocrinology.
 She says her favorite things about animals is their compassion and loyalty.
-Dr. Mills and her husband, Brady, have a 9 year old Brittany Spaniel named Gracie and Miller, a Golden Retriever mix.
+Dr. Mills and her husband, Brady, have a Brittany Spaniel named Gracie and and a Great Dane named Monty.
 Together they enjoy watching movies, playing video games, reading, writing poetry, motorcycle rides and doing projects around the house.
 In 2008 she was diagnosed with MS (Multiple Sclerosis), but she refuses to let it stop her from doing what she loves.
 She has worked with Mercer Vet Clinic in Sacramento providing free preventative services to the homeless pet population.
 Dr. Mills’ professional associations include AVMA, CVMA and AAHA.